 The ARC is staffed by peer tutors who provide free academic support and assistance to any OCC students enrolled in any OCC class.
 Peer tutors can help students study for a test, practice memory work, or review class notes.
 Peer tutors are also available to help students with papers and essays.
-Students can make appointments for assistance with brainstorming paper topics, revising thesis language, organizing and developing ideas, refining rough drafts, polishing grammar and punctuation or formatting bibliographic material and footnotes.
-Tutoring appointments are available in 30- or 60-minute increments.
+Students can make appointments for assistance with brainstorming paper topics, revising thesis language, organizing and developing ideas, refining rough drafts, polishing grammar and punctuation, or formatting bibliographic material and footnotes.
+The best online tutoring appointments are available in 30- or 60-minute increments.

 The ARC provides free academic skills workshops for all Ozark students.
 These workshops cover a variety of topics, such as time management, research skills, and coping with stress.
 The ARC also offers a variety of quick reference guides for things like thesis statements, inductive studies, and the exegetical process.
 Stop by the ARC to pick up a workshop schedule or any of the quick reference guides.

-Students with documented learning disabilities who have been granted learning accommodations by the Academic Dean's office can use the ARC for proofreading services, testing assistance, and other academic needs.
-Contact the Director of the ARC for more information.
+Students with documented learning disabilities who have been granted learning accommodations by the Academics Office can use the ARC for proofreading services, testing assistance, and other academic needs.
+Contact the ARC director for more information.

 General ARC Services